dengkliu/system-design/README.md

 #### 1. Scenario (Requirements)

 * Functional requirements - What are the features to support?
+  * First enumerate the features
+  * Sort and find the most important features.
 * Non-functional requirements - What is the DAU and MAU.
 (Usually MAU = 2 * DAW)
   * What would be the average TPS? - Requests per person daily (like 50?
 100?) * DAU / 86400 (seconds of a day)
     * TPS 100 - you can use your laptop